 - 1. Offer emotional support and instil hope.
-Work on the suicidal feelings.
 Identify the positive strengths in the person. - 2.
-Usually the suicidal person will have the ambivalent feelings about committing suicide, use this opportunity to gradually instil hope. - 3.
+Usually, the suicidal person will have the ambivalent feelings about committing suicide, use this opportunity to gradually instil hope. - 3.
 Finding solutions: it might not be possible to solve all their problems but explore alternatives to suicide hoping that the person might consider at least one of the options provided.

 - 4. Contracting: Building a contract by asking 'Will you promise me not to kill yourself till I find a help for you?' - 5.
-Refer to psychiatrist, counselor, doctor or any mental health professional as early as possible. - 6.
+Refer to psychiatrist, counsellor, doctor or any mental health professional as early as possible. - 6.
 Involve the support system such as family members, friends, colleagues etc.